The average gestation period for hogs will be enable a female to produce two litters a year and will give birth to about nine piglets in each litter.

-This higher level of estrogen, which is triggered by the presence of at least four embryos, is necessary to continue gestation.
+This higher level of estrogen, which is triggered by the presence of at least four embryos, is necessary to continue swine gestation.
 If the estrogen dips, such as by the loss of embryos until there are less than four total in the uterus, the sow will spontaneously abort.

-If the female hog, a sow, doesn’t return to estrus 17 to 21 days after conception, it is the first external sign she may be gestating.
+If the female hog, a sow, doesn’t return to estrus 17 to 21 days after conception, it is the first external sign she may be in a pig gestation period.
 After 25 days, a vet or farmhand can use ultrasonography to determine if the sow is gestating.

 If the fetal pig is spontaneously aborted after, the sow will be unable to absorb the skeleton because of the calcium in the bones; the fetal pig will mummify.
 If multiple swine are having spontaneous abortions so late in the pregnancy, it’s possible a disease exists in the herd.

 Readying for Lactation

-During gestation, wild hogs will eat more than usual to bulk up for the lactation period, when they will not eat much at all.
+During swine gestation, wild hogs will eat more than usual to bulk up for the lactation period, when they will not eat much at all.
 In farmed hogs, however, the sow is likely to eat as much as usual during the lactation period.

 Fetal Immune System